On groups with Schottky set boundary: Geometrically finite convergence groups acting on

 { \bf Elementary action.---} A convergence action on a compact metrizable space is {\it elementary} if its limit set is finite, i.e., contains at most two points.
 Such actions are classified on the sphere, cf. \cite[Theorem 3.4, Lemma 4.2]{martin:skora}.

 \begin{proposition} Let $G$ be a finitely generated subgroup of $Homeo^+(S^2)$ (the orientation preserving homeomorphisms of $S^2$) which is an elementary convergence group.

-Then its action is conjugate to a subgroup of M\"obius transformations.
-More precisely, \begin{enumerate} \item If $\Lambda_G=\emptyset$, then its action is conjugate to that of a finite subgroup of $SO_3(\R)$; \item If $\Lambda_G$ is a singleton, then $G$ contains a finite index subgroup whose action is conjugate to that of a Fuchsian group that defines a surface of finite type.
+{Then $G$ is isomorphic} to a subgroup of M\"obius transformations.
+More precisely, \begin{enumerate} \item If $\Lambda_G=\emptyset$, then its action is conjugate to that of a finite subgroup of $SO_3(\R)$; \item If $\Lambda_G$ is a singleton, then $G$ contains a finite index subgroup whose action is conjugate {on $S^2\setminus\Lambda_G$} either to that of a discrete translation group acting on the plane or to a Fuchsian group {acting on the unit disk} that defines a surface of finite type.
 In particular, if $G$ is two-ended, then $G$ is either isomorphic to $\Z$ or to $(\Z/2\Z)*(\Z/2\Z)$. \item If $\Lambda_G$ is a pair of points, then $G$ has an index 1 or 2 subgroup $G'$ which is Abelian, and the action of $G'$ is conjugate to that of $\langle z\mapsto 2z, z\mapsto \zeta z\rangle$, with $\zeta^n=1$ for some $n\in{\mathbb{N}}$. \end{enumerate} \end{proposition}

 \begin{proof} If the limit set is empty, then the action of $G$ on $S^2$ is properly discontinuous and cocompact so that $S^2/G$ is naturally equipped with a good spherical orbifold structure.
 In other words, its action is conjugate to that of a finite subgroup of $SO_3(\R)$.